-Another 8 COVID-19 Patients Recover In Odisha
+Another 8 COVID-19 patients recover in Odisha

 - 1 from State Pool

-With another 8 COVID-19 patients recovered and discharged on Monday, the total recovered cases of Odisha now stand at 12,79,253, said the H&FW Dept.
+With another 8 COVID-19 patients recovered and discharged on Tuesday, tThe total recovered cases of Odisha now stand at 12,79,261, said the H&FW Dept.

 Comments are closed.